lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Great ape gut microbiome

-Analyses of strain-level bacterial diversity within hominid gut microbiomes revealed that clades of *Bacteroidaceae* and *Bifidobacteriaceae* have been maintained exclusively within host lineages across hundreds of thousands of host generations.
-Divergence times of these cospeciating gut bacteria are congruent with those of hominids, indicating that nuclear, mitochondrial, and gut bacterial genomes diversified in concert during hominid evolution.
-This study identifies human gut bacteria descended from ancient symbionts that speciated simultaneously with humans and the African apes.
+Studies of gut bacteria in humans and other apes show that certain clades of microbes (*Bacteroidaceae* and *Bifidobacteriaceae*) have evolved along with their hosts for millions of generations.
+The timing of their genetic divergence matches the evolutionary split between humans and other apes, meaning that our gut bacteria, mitochondrial DNA, and nuclear DNA all diversified together.
+Some bacteria living in the human gut today are direct descendants of ancient symbionts that co-evolved and speciated in step with humans, chimpanzees, and gorillas, indicating our common ancient ancestry.

 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC4995445/)